 The crash remains under investigation.

-No one has been arrested regarding this incident.
-This is an ongoing investigation.
+Details about what led to this shooting are limited at this time.
+This remains an ongoing investigation.
 Anyone with information about this incident is asked to call (540)344-8500 and share what you know.
 You can also text us at 274637; please begin the text with “RoanokePD” to ensure it’s properly sent.
 Both calls and texts can remain anonymous.